crowdfavorite/wp-asset-build/README.markdown

 Each site's configuration will likely be a little different.
 I've found it useful to structure assets like this:

 	assets/
+		config.php
+		load.php
+		asset-build/ # This repo
-		config.php # Includes Builder.php.
+			config-example.php # Includes Builder.php.
 Defines the bundles.
-		load.php # Includes config.php.
+			load-example.php # Includes config.php.
 Handles enqueueing assets/bundles into WordPress.
-		build/
 			build.php # Includes config.php.
 The command-line build script.
+			lib/
 				Bundler.php # This class keeps track of all the assets, bundles, and has a method to write files.
+				Bundler_Loader.php

 Setting up bundles is easy using the `define_bundle()` and `add_to_bundle()` methods.
 For example: